Platelet Rich Plasma

 What does the procedure look like?

-This procedure is generally administered under light sedation and takes less than 15 minutes, and you will be awake during the procedure.
-Once you are comfortable in a face down position on the exam table, and fully relaxed, your doctor will sterilize the injection site.
-At this point you will receive an injection of local anesthesia.
+Done in the clinic at Portland Pain and Spine, this procedure is generally administered under light sedation, takes less than 15 minutes, and you will be awake during the procedure.
+Once you are comfortable in a face-down position on the exam table and fully relaxed, your doctor will sterilize the injection site.
+At this point, you will receive an injection of local anesthesia.
 It may briefly sting, but you will quickly become numb.

 Using fluoroscopic guidance (x-ray), your doctor will insert a needle into the area around your tailbone.
 Your doctor will stop the advancement of the needle once it has reached the correct spot – the Ganglion Impar.
 A small amount of contrast dye will first be injected, as this shows up on Xray and is an additional step in ensuring the injection is in the right spot.